Sandark/Vehicle-Management/README.md

 run.cmd automatically executes needed commands to run application using maven or docker.
 Run run.cmd and follow instructions to load application

 # Application
-By default application will be available at http://localhost:8080/ (or 8000 for docker).
+By default, application will be available at http://localhost:8080/.
 After loading root address "Application root" will be shown to verify that application is running.

 ## REST endpoints